mojfreitas/Computer-Engineering-Material-/README.md

 # Computer-Engineering-Material-
-Resources and Projects from my Computer Engineering Degree @ ISEC🎓
+Projects and resources gathered from my Computer Engineering Degree @ ISEC🎓

 ## 📚 Estrutura do Repositório